Date: August 7, 2016

 Just look at how tall those trees are, compared to the people on the trail.
 These are no Ontario trees…!

-The course finishes by running through the town of Cascade Locks, across a small bridge and onto Thunder Island wIMG_20160807_102914hich is a small island in the Columbia River that looks forward to the Bridge of the Gods and across to beautiful Washington state.
+The course finishes by running through the town of Cascade Locks, across a small bridge and onto Thunder Island which is a small island in the Columbia River that looks forward to the Bridge of the Gods and across to beautiful Washington state.
 There is tons of space to stretch, take selfies, get a massage, and eventually settle back to enjoy the view with a local microbrew from Thunder Island Brewing Co. and the fabulous post-race meal provided.
 Let’s talk for a moment about the post-race meal: juicy grilled chicken, tropical jasmine rice with pineapple, red peppers and cilantro, Orzo pasta salad with grilled summer vegetables, sliced baguette with butter balls, fresh baked chocolate chip cookies and fresh strawberries.
 So delicious!

 Every part of this event was so incredibly enjoyable, it was the perfect kickoff to my two-week jaunt exploring forests and mountains across the Western States and Canada.
 I seriously can’t recommend it enough.
 Even if you just piggyback on this race to spend time in Portland and area, it would be a great trip.
 And for those of you who love the bling, check out this pretty, sparkly medal!